-According to United Nations estimates, behavioral changes triggered by avoid and shift strategies-traveling less and switching to more sustainable modes-can reduce about 15 percent of the CO2 emissions required to meet the Paris climate target of preventing global average temperature to rise above 1.5°C (UNFCCC 2020).
-Although the behavioral contribution to CO2 emission reductions seems minor, by 2030 it can more than halve the share of EVs in the global vehicle fleet that would be required to get to net zero emissions-from 45 percent to 20 percent (IEA 2021a).
-Further, these behavioral changes will deliver many additional social and environmental benefits, including lower congestion, greater road safety, more equitable access to transport, and decreased land consumption.
+According to United Nations estimates, behavioral changes triggered by avoid and shift strategies-traveling less and switching to more sustainable modes-can reduce about 15 percent of the CO_2 emissions required to meet the Paris Agreement climate target of limiting global average temperature rise to $1.5^{\circ}C$ (UNFCCC 2020).
+Although the behavioral contribution to CO_2 emission reductions seems minor, by 2030 it can more than halve the share of EVs in the global vehicle fleet that would be required to get to net zero emissions-from 45 percent to 20 percent (IEA 2021a).
+Further, these behavioral changes will deliver many additional social and environmental benefits, including lower congestion, greater road safety, more equitable access to transportation, and decreased land consumption.